-- advise the student that their behaviour was inappropriate; - request the student's name and school; - advise the student that they will be reported to the school and bus operator and that their

-- behaviour may be investigated; and - record the incident and pass this information onto the bus operator, which will then make a determination of the appropriate action.
-When the outcome is an actual ban for more serious inappropriate behaviour, the CCTV footage will be stored and forwarded to the school, Department of Infrastructure, Planning and Logistics for further consideration.
+- advise the student that their behaviour was inappropriate; - request the student's name and school; - advise the student that they will be reported to the school and bus operator and that their behaviour may be investigated; and - record the incident and pass this information onto the bus operator, which will then make a determination of the appropriate action.
+When the outcome is an actual ban for more serious inappropriate behaviour, the CCTV footage will be stored and forwarded to the school and the DIPL for further consideration.